We found 5 providers with an interest in gastrointestinal problems and who accept Coventry PPO near Grapevine, TX.

 Relevant Interests: , diverticular disease, colon cancer, Crohn's disease, hemorrhoids, colorectal cancer, constipation

 All Interests: Colon Cancer, Crohn's Disease, Hemorrhoids, Diverticular Disease, Colonoscopy, Colorectal Cancer, ...
 (Read more)

-Dr. Michael Green practices general surgery and bariatric surgery.
-Areas of expertise for Dr. Green include laparoscopic sleeve gastrectomy, colectomy (colon resection), and roux-en-y gastric bypass.
-His average rating from his patients is 3.5 stars out of 5.
-He takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans.
-His education and training includes medical school at Indiana University School of Medicine and residency at OSF Saint Francis Medical Center, Peoria.
-In addition to English, Dr. Green speaks Spanish.
-His hospital/clinic affiliations include Plaza Medical Center of Fort Worth, Baylor Scott & White Health, and Texas Health Presbyterian Hospital Dallas.
-Dr. Green is open to new patients.
+Dr. Michael Green is a medical specialist in general surgery and bariatric surgery.
+After completing medical school at Indiana University School of Medicine, Dr. Green performed his residency at OSF Saint Francis Medical Center, Peoria.
+His clinical interests include laparoscopic sleeve gastrectomy, colectomy (colon resection), and roux-en-y gastric bypass.
+The average patient rating for Dr. Green is 3.5 stars out of 5.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans.
+He speaks Spanish.
+Dr. Green's hospital/clinic affiliations include Plaza Medical Center of Fort Worth, Baylor Scott & White Health, and Texas Health Presbyterian Hospital Dallas.
+New patients are welcome to contact his office for an appointment.

 Relevant Interests: , stomach problems, gastric (stomach) ulcer, acid reflux (GERD)

 All Interests: Revision Surgery, Bowel Resection, Colectomy, Sleeve Gastrectomy, Morbid Obesity, Surgical ...
 (Read more)